 After you and your spouse have signed on the final decree, we will file it with the appropriate court along with all necessary supporting documents and coordinate your court appearance for a date more than sixty days after your original petition was filed.
 The Court appearance will be first thing in the morning in front of the Judge and will entail you answering questions under oath about your marriage, your residency, and your agreement with your spouse.
 At that hearing, the Court will grant your divorce.

-Second, you may obtain a divorce from your incarcerated spouse through a contested divorce.
+2. Obtain a divorce from your incarcerated spouse through a contested divorce.

+How can you divorce someone in prison if you cannot come to an agreement?
 If you cannot reach an agreement with your spouse, you may still file for divorce.
 As with the uncontested process, we would draft and file a petition for divorce on your behalf.

 After the petition is filed, he or she would have to be personally served with the citation.
 If you are unable to have him or her personally served at the place where he is incarcerated, you will have to file a motion for alternative service to have the court allow you to serve your spouse by substituted or alternative service.
 If the Court grants substituted or alternative service, then you can proceed with service as ordered by the court.

 Once your spouse has been served with the petition, he or she has until the Monday after the expiration of twenty days to file an answer with the court.
 If your spouse files an answer, our office can begin the contested process by either sending a proposal or attempting to coordinate mediation.
 If your spouse does not answer, even after the sixty-day waiting period has expired, you can appear before the Court and obtain a default divorce by having a hearing.